 7. Relate blog post CTAs to your email list

-8. Ask customers to opt into your email list during the checkout process
+8. Ask customers to opt-in to your email list during the checkout process

-9. Offer leads something valuable in exchange for opting in
+9. Offer leads something valuable in exchange for opting-in

-10. Consider referral programs
+10. Consider implementing a referral program

-11. Run a webinar
+11. Host a webinar’

 3. What is a good email list size?

-As a general rule, you’ll need an email list of at least 1000 subscribers to start analyzing their behavior and diving into analytics.
+As a general rule, you’ll need an email list of at least 1,000 subscribers to start analyzing their behavior and diving into analytics.